XRP, or Ripple Coins to us common folk, has been gaining steam for quite some time.

 Ripple seems to have a stable future, with financial institutions and other predictors deeming it fated for success.

 Given that there are 5 options here, and many more out there, it should be easier than ever to decide where to buy Ripple coin.

-A note to all of you owners and future owners of Ripple coins, to never use these exchanges as your primary wallet and keep a significant amount of Ripple coins.
+A note to all of you owners and future owners of Ripple coins, to never use these exchanges as your primary wallet and keep a vital amount of Ripple coins.
 All exchanges are prone to threats, as we’ve recently seen with Binance.

 So keep yourself, and your cryptos safe!